Showing posts 1 - 3 of 3. View more »

 Active Parents/Active Kids

-For boys and girls 3-5 years old (born in 2008, 2009 & 2010), this is a fun and enjoyable development program in which the participation of mom, dad or an older sibling (14+) helps young players to learn the game.
+For boys and girls 3-5 years old, this is a fun and enjoyable development program in which the participation of mom, dad or an older sibling (14+) helps young players to learn the game.

 Length of session: 60 minutes